 Secure Boot revisited – “Allow Microsoft 3rd Party UEFI CA”:

 This caught me by surprise.
 My Linux test live media – Ubuntu 21.10 and Fedora 35 – would not boot in secure mode on the Gen 7.
-The distros are signed, and they would boot secure on all my earlier UEIF/Secure Boot machines., so what the heck?
+The distros are signed, and they would boot secure on all my earlier UEFI/Secure Boot machines., so what the heck?

 With a little inside help I found the answer: there’s additional granularity in how BIOS handles signed media.
 In addition to the Secure Boot ON/OFF toggle, there is a BIOS switch that enables secure booting media that has Microsoft 3rd-party signing.
 If this is enabled both OS-en will boot in secure mode, and one doesn’t have to forego that level of security.
 Whew!
 There’s no “Linux lockout” thankfully, but there is one more toggle in BIOS to get things working